- Not Fee assured

 - Hand surgery

-Miss Catina Bernardis is a Consultant Plastic Surgeon with a special interest in hand surgery including carpal tunnel syndrome, Dupuytren’s disease, soft tissue and tendon procedures for the hands.
+Miss Catina Bernardis is a Consultant Plastic Surgeon with a special interest in hand surgery including carpal tunnel and cubital tunnel syndrome; Dupuytren’s disease (including revisional surgery); tenosynovitis (including trigger finger and thumb), and De Quervain's tenosynovitis; wrist and finger ganglions; mallet deformity of the finger.

 Miss Bernardis studied Medicine at Charing Cross and Westminster Hospital and obtained a BSc in Physiology and Biochemistry.
 She obtained her MBBS in 1989 and completed her plastic surgery training in The Pan Thames Training Scheme in London.